gvwilson/sensibleadventures/princess-bear/princess-bear.md

 "Am I interrupting, Your Highness?" the sergeant asked from behind him.

 The prince jumped.
 "No!
 I mean, not really.
-Any word from Sergeant Dambu?"
+Any word from Sergeant Ramdu?"

 "Yes *sra*," the sergeant said.
 "She and her troop got along back this afternoon.
 They were gone six days, near as they can figure."